-When we last published on PCFT, the sector was still reeling from the collapse of SVB and bail out of Credit Suisse.
+When we last published on PCFT, the sector was still reeling from the collapse of Silicon Valley Bank (SVB) and the bail out and eventual takeover of Credit Suisse.
 However, while both US and European banks have made up most of the ground that they lost since the SVB news on 8 March 2023, relative to the wider market, the sector has lost ground.
-In addition, banks were cheap even before SVB went bust and the managers suggest that a 25% rally would be needed just bring them back to post-GFC average P/E ratios.
+In addition, banks were cheap even before SVB went bust and the managers suggest that you would need a 25% rally just bring the sector back to its average price/earnings ratio since the financial crisis in 2008.